Mirkoffcito/futbot/README.md

 git clone https://github.com/Mirkoffcito/futbot.git
 cd futbot
 bin/setup
+bin/run_bot
 ```

-This command builds the Docker image, installs dependencies, and prepares the environment.
+This command builds the Docker image, installs dependencies, prepares the environment and finally starts the discord bot (which should have been invited to the server already).

 🔧 Configuration